csbg/BioinformaticsPracticals1/Script_UNIX.md

 ```

 #### Exercises
-- Create a folder "day4" in your home directory
+- Create a folder "day3" in your home directory
-- Count the number of A, C, T, and G of the DNA sequences of the first 500 lines of file Homo_sapiens.GRCh38.cds.all.fa.gz
+- Count the number of A, C, T, and G of the DNA sequences of the first 1000 lines of file Homo_sapiens.GRCh38.cds.all.fa.gz
-- Store each number in the  file called nt_A.txt, nt_C.txt,... in the folder day4
+- Store each number in a file called nt_A.txt, nt_C.txt,... in the folder day3

 ### Reformatting the Ensembl fasta file

+Next, we will reformat the fasta file, such that every entry is on one line and the DNA sequence is at the end of the line.

 Remind ourselves of how this file looks like:
 ```
 gunzip -c Homo_sapiens.GRCh38.cds.all.fa.gz | head -500
 ```

-Next we will remove all newline character matches.
-This is done by "sed".
+Next we will remove all newline characters, except for the newline characters followed by ">".
+The ">" separates different entries and entries should remain each on one line.
+To remove the newline characters, we will use the "sed" command.
 ```
 gunzip -c Homo_sapiens.GRCh38.cds.all.fa.gz | head -500 | sed -z 's/\n[^>]/ /g'
 ```

-We will place "seq:" in front of the DNA-sequence of each line.
+Next, we will place "seq:" in front of the DNA-sequence of each line.
 ```
 gunzip -c Homo_sapiens.GRCh38.cds.all.fa.gz | head -500 | sed -z 's/\n[^>]/ /g' | sed -E 's/([ACTG]*)$/seq:\1/g'
 ```

+The argument `s/([ACTG]*)$/seq:\1/g` for sed is quite complicated, let's break it up:

+- `s/x/y/g` means we substitute `x` byt `y`
+- `([ACTG]*)` matches any number of the four letters A, C, T, and G. The brackets `()` tell the regex to *store* the match for later (see `\1` below)
+- `$` matches the end of the line, telling the regex that the `([ACTG]*)` has to be at the end of the line (our DNA sequences)
+- `seq:` is simply the text we want to insert
+- `\1` is going to be replaced by the match to `([ACTG]*)` stored.
+Therefore, here it will be replaced by the DNA sequence
+- in summary, the expression matches any number of the letters A, C, T, and G at the end of the line, stores them, and then write "seq:" and places the sequence behind it

 We developed the above approach on the first 30 lines.
 Now run it an the full file.
+This may take a couple of minutes.
+The "gzip" command will compress the results.
+The `>` will store it in a new file "GRCh38_reformatted.gz".
 ```
 gunzip -c Homo_sapiens.GRCh38.cds.all.fa.gz | sed -z 's/\n[^>]//g' | sed -E 's/([ACTG]*)$/ seq:\1/g' | gzip > GRCh38_reformatted.gz
 ```